dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0206.md

 In this section, you will continue to work with the drawplate function that was originally introduced in Chapter 12,「Understanding AutoLISP.」Along with working with the drawplate function, you will define a new function that will be used to create a bill of materials (BOM) for a furniture layout.
 The key concepts I cover in this exercise are as follows:

-Creating and Modifying Objects without Commands AutoCAD commands make getting started with AutoLISP easier, but not all objects can be created from the Command prompt, nor can all the properties of an object be modified from the Command prompt.
+1 Creating and Modifying Objects without Commands AutoCAD commands make getting started with AutoLISP easier, but not all objects can be created from the Command prompt, nor can all the properties of an object be modified from the Command prompt.
 The entmake, entget, entmod, and entupd functions give you much greater control over the objects you are creating or modifying.

-Creating Selection Sets Requesting objects from the user allows you to create custom functions that can modify select objects instead of all objects in a drawing.
+2 Creating Selection Sets Requesting objects from the user allows you to create custom functions that can modify select objects instead of all objects in a drawing.

-Stepping Through Objects in a Selection Set Selection sets can contain one or several thousand objects.
+3 Stepping Through Objects in a Selection Set Selection sets can contain one or several thousand objects.
 You must use a looping function, such as repeat or while, to step through and get each object in the selection set.

-NOTE: The steps in this exercise depend on the completion of the steps in the「Exercise: Getting Input from the User to Draw the Plate」section of Chapter 15,「Requesting Input and Using Conditional and Looping Expressions.」If you didn't complete the steps, do so now or start with the ch16_drawplate.lsp and ch16_utility.lsp sample files available for download from www.sybex.com/go/autocadcustomization.
+NOTE: The steps in this exercise depend on the completion of the steps in the「Exercise: Getting Input from the User to Draw the Plate」section of Chapter 15,「Requesting Input and Using Conditional and Looping Expressions.」If you didn't complete the steps, do so now or start with the `ch16_drawplate.lsp` and `ch16_utility.lsp` sample files available for download from www.sybex.com/go/autocadcustomization.
 These sample files should be placed in the MyCustomFiles folder within the Documents (or My Documents) folder, or the location you are using to store the LSP files.
-Once the sample files are stored on your system, remove the characters ch16_ from the name of each file.
+Once the sample files are stored on your system, remove the characters `ch16_ from` the name of each file.

-Revising the Functions in utility.lsp
+### 6.7.1 Revising the Functions in utility.lsp

 The changes to the utility.lsp file replace the use of AutoCAD commands to create objects with the entmake function and entity data lists.
 With these changes, you don't need to worry about the current setting of the osmode and other drafting-related system variables.
 Creating objects with the entmake function also doesn't display Command prompt strings at the command-line window; such strings would need to be suppressed with the cmdecho system variable otherwise.
 Remember, if something happens to go wrong, the fewer system variables you have changed, the better off you and your end users are.